How Do I Sell My Train Collection?

 Considering Breaking Up the Collection?You will definitely need an inventory, and it will really help you to learn the actual market value of the pieces.
 As I point out in our FamilyChristmasOnline.com(tm) article, "How Much is My Collectible Worth?", the value of an item equals "whatever an interested party is willing to pay for it today."

-If you discover that your equipment is worth enough money to take seriously, but you don't want to bother with individual sales, you could send your list to a collector, quote a price that is a total of 50% of the total value, and let him negotiate from there.
+Taking the Middle Ground - Selling an Inventoried, Tested Collection to a Collector or Reseller - If you discover that your equipment is worth enough money to take seriously, but you don't want to bother with individual sales, you could send your list to a collector or a "train trader" (who lists on eBay or travels from train show to train show).
+Quote an "asking price" that is, say, 60% of the total value you've figured, based on actual eBay sales and similar research, and let him or her negotiate from there.

 Who Regulates Collectors?

 Nobody.
 There is a group called Train Collectors of America that sets standards for judging the condition of collectibles, etc. But they have no way of policing every transaction made by every individual member.
-Occasionally a collector will give you his TCA number as "proof" that he is an ethical person.
-Most TCA members I've known were, but I have learned not to take the TCA membership as proof that an individual member always deals fairly with those outside of the "club."
+The majority of TCA members I've known were ethical people.
+The VAST majority I know seem to use their membership as sort of a "secret handshake" during member-to-member transactions.
+If nothing else, they know that "burning" another member of their community will have repurcussions.

 What About Leftovers?